Wolf3s/xbmc4xbox-python/python/Doc/library/multiprocessing.rst

       Remove and return an item from the queue.
 If optional args *block* is ``True`` (the default) and *timeout* is ``None`` (the default), block if necessary until an item is available.
-If *timeout* is a positive number, it blocks at most *timeout* seconds and raises the :exc:`Queue.Empty` exception if no item was available within that time.
-Otherwise (block is ``False``), return an item if one is immediately available, else raise the :exc:`Queue.Empty` exception (*timeout* is ignored in that case).
+If *timeout* is a positive number, it blocks at most *timeout* seconds and raises the :exc:`queue.Empty` exception if no item was available within that time.
+Otherwise (block is ``False``), return an item if one is immediately available, else raise the :exc:`queue.Empty` exception (*timeout* is ignored in that case).

    .. method:: get_nowait()

       Equivalent to ``get(False)``.

-   :class:`~multiprocessing.Queue` has a few additional methods not found in :class:`Queue.Queue`.
+   :class:`multiprocessing.Queue` has a few additional methods not found in :class:`queue.Queue`.
 These methods are usually unnecessary for most
    code:

    .. method:: close()